Debt hangs over people. Sometimes it even destroys lives. For most of us though, debt controls our decisions and limits our choices.

 It might not feel that way since debt is so normal in our society, but if you are in debt and don’t have savings you are one emergency away from disaster.
 And if you are unable to meet payments on your debt you could end up in collections or bankruptcy or lose your house or car.
 There is a lot of risk involved when you owe someone money.

-Reaching debt freedom removes these risks.
+Paying off debt and achieving debt freedom removes these risks.
 A lender can’t come after you for non-payment.
 A mortgage company can’t foreclose on your house if you don’t have a mortgage.
 It gives you less risks of financial ruin when you don’t have debts.

 5. Better Future For Kids